December e-newsletter from St Mary's - Out now!

 St Mary's has a monthly e-newsletter, which includes details of all our services, activities, concerts, etc. - and updates on our building works.
 If you'd like to receive a copy of this regularly, please send your email address to firstname.lastname@example.org and we'll add you to the mail-out list.
 We won't pester you with anything else - promise!

-Click here to see the October 2017 edition.
+Click here to read the December 2017 edition.

-Click here to catch up on the August and July 2017 editions.
+Click here to catch up on the November 2017 edition.

 Friends of St Mary's Cream Tea